PacktPublishing/Learn-C-Programming-Second-Edition/README.md

               { 331 , 332 , 333 , 334 , 335 },
               { 341 , 342 , 343 , 344 , 345 } } };

+* **Page 447:** In the first code snippet, the text
+  > `The second is as follows:`

+  is shown as source code but it is not.
+It should be shown as descriptive text:
+  > The second is as follows:

 * **Page 489:** In the table, the cell in the 4th row and 5th column incorrectly shows
   > [scanf()]()